Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-\textit{Shear-flow driven conjugation assay}: For each individual assay, from one aliquot of the donor and one of the recipient equal amounts were mixed and vortexed for 10 s to create a homogeneously mixed donor-recipient cell suspension.
-Of this mixture, 1.2 mL were loaded onto the rheometer (Kinexus lab+ by NETZSCH, \#KNX2112) that had been pre-warmed to a temperature of $\SI{30}{\degree C}$ by its Peltier plate temperature control module (NETZSCH \#KNX2001-E) and heat exchanger (NETZSCH \#KNX2500).
-Then the upper, cone-shaped geometry ($\SI{4}{\degree}$ angle; NETZSCH \#NX2036) was lowered down onto the liquid, the moisture trap was closed around it and the liquid was getting consistently and accurately stirred at the desired shear rate for 30 min at a stable temperature of $\SI{30}{\degree C}$.

-Each of the eight individual assays was exposed to a different shear rate: we sequentially scanned eight shear rates from low ($\dot{\gamma}=\SI{1e-1}{\per\s}$) to high ($\dot{\gamma}=\SI{1e3}{\per\s}$) or from high to low on any given day.
-For each plasmid, we repeated each experiment four times on different days (two up-ramps and two down-ramps).
+\textit{Shear-flow driven conjugation assay} For each assay, one aliquot of donors and one of recipients (equal volumes) were mixed and vortexed for 10 s to create a homogeneously mixed donor-recipient cell suspension.
+Of this mixture, 1.2 mL was loaded onto the rheometer (Kinexus lab+, \#KNX2112, NETZSCH) after pre-warming it to $\SI{30}{\degree C}$ using a Peltier plate temperature control module (\#KNX2001-E, NETZSCH) and heat exchanger (\#KNX2500, NETZSCH).
+Then the upper, cone-shaped geometry ($\SI{4}{\degree}$ angle; stainless steel; \#KNX2036, NETZSCH) was lowered onto the liquid, the moisture trap closed around it and the liquid stirred to generate the desired shear rate for $t_\tn{m}=$ 30 min at $\SI{30}{\degree C}$.
+Each of the eight individual assays was exposed to a different shear rate, with assays ordered from low ($\dot{\gamma}=\SI{1e-1}{\per\s}$) to high ($\dot{\gamma}=\SI{1e3}{\per\s}$) or from high to low on any given day.
+For each plasmid, we repeated each experiment four times on different days, two in ascending order (up series) and two in descending order (down series).
+We determined the optimal conjugation assay duration ($t_\tn{m}=$ 30 min) in a separate experiment where we took samples from the running rheometer every 15 min over one hour; 30 min was the shorest time above which the transconjugant concentration increased linearly with time (Fig.~S1E).
+Our approach to use the rheometer is inspired by mixers developed to study phytoplankton coagulation~\cite{kiorboe1990coagulation} and fertilization in sea urchins~\cite{mead1995effects} based on an oscillating stirring shaft \cite{kiorboe1990coagulation} or the Couette cell ~\cite{mead1995effects}, though these were developed for larger cells (>$\SI{10}{\micro\meter}$) and sample volumes (>$\SI{10}{\milli\liter}$).